vczh/tinymoe/README.md

 			yield break
 		end

-		set enumerator to new enumerator from numbers repeat
+		repeat with number in numbers
-			move enumerator to the next
+			if number >= 5
-			if field current value of enumerator >= 5 break
+				break
 			end
 		end